New Afghan president re-opens inquiry into Kabul Bank scandal

 The two former heads of the bank, founder Sher Khan Fernod and former Chief Executive Haji Khalil Ferozi, convicted of taking $810 million of the $935 million stolen, were both sent to jail for five years.

-Brothers of then President Hamid Karzai and his then first vice-president, Mohammad Qasim Fahim, who were both shareholders, were spared jail sentences in the rulings thanks to a presidential decree that granted immunity from prosecution to those who returned funds.
+Brothers of then President Hamid Karzai and his then first vice-president, Mohammad Qasim Fahim, who were both shareholders, were spared jail sentences thanks to a presidential decree that granted immunity from prosecution to those who returned funds.

 The case was viewed as a crucial barometer of Afghanistan's commitment to stabilizing the economy.
 The government was forced to bail out the country's then biggest bank.
 It was later relaunched as the state-run New Kabul Bank.